attowatt/i2c2midi/hardware/i2c2midi_hardware_MK2/BUILD-GUIDE.md

 - Then solder Thonkiconn and USB jack to the PCB.
 Make sure to use enough solder to secure the USB jack in place.

 # VII
 - Place PCB a into the angled header of PCB b.
-- Make sure everything is aligned nicely and PCB a is perpendicular to PCB b.
+Make sure everything is aligned nicely and PCB a is perpendicular to PCB b.
 It should work by just placing both PCBs flat on the table.
+- Solder.
 - Finally, trim all the legs on PCB a as short as possible.
 I prefer to trim down all other legs, too (e.g. from power pins, I2C pins, 1x10 angled pin header) – making sure, that the width of the module is as less as possible.

 ![](pictures/i2c2midi_MK2_build_12.JPG)